HechenBao/Bao-DISC1-2022/In Vivo Multi-fiber Photometry/2_Baseline Analysis/README.md

 Pool_output_XXX.m – (function) Used to combine the output of individual animals.

-execute_homecage_XXX.m – (function) Master script to run analysis and export data.
+execute_homecage_XXX.m – Master script to run analysis and export data.

-hc_raw_corr_XXX.m – (function) Used to measure the correlation of two ROIs.
+hc_raw_corr_XXX.m – Used to measure the correlation of two ROIs.